erwa/notes/finance/finance.md

 ### Roth 401k vs traditional 401k

 Contributions to Roth 401k are taxed, but earnings are not taxed, and distributions are not taxed.

 401k is not taxed immediately but taxed when distributed.
 Earnings are taxed at distribution time.

+With a traditional 401k, the account value will be larger at retirement, but you'll have to pay taxes on distributions (which include your earnings).

 https://en.wikipedia.org/wiki/Roth_401(k)